telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/upgrade-wizard.md

 ---
-title: Project Wizard Upgrade
+title: Upgrade Project
-page_title: Project Wizard Upgrade | UI for ASP.NET MVC Visual Studio Integration
+page_title: Upgrade Project | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to upgrade a Telerik UI for ASP.NET MVC application."
 slug: projectwizardupgrade_visualstudio_aspnetmvc
-position: 4
+position: 5
 ---

-# Project Wizard Upgrade
+# Upgrade Project

 This article demonstrates how to upgrade a Telerik UI for ASP.NET MVC application.